 3. Geocaching is like searching for a treasure, right in your own neighbourhood.
 This is one of our favourite fall activities because it’s free and you can do it anytime, anywhere.

 4. Nelson Park is home to some rugged bike trails called The Dirt Jumps that my 10-year-old loves!

 5. Pick Your Own Pumpkins.
 Kids love seeing the expanse of a pumpkin field and watching them choose the “perfect” one is adorable.

 6. Paint kindness rocks for your friends and neighbours.
 Gather smooth rocks, paint them, and secretly leave them on their doorstep or in their gardens as decoration and a reminder that you care.

 7. Take the family to a local apple orchard near Hamilton and Burlington and bring home some fresh-picked apples and pears!
 It’s an essential fall activity for families.

 8. Work in your rubber boots with a creek walk.
-Nature soothes those wild kids, and the adventure and discovery is the cherry on top!
+Nature soothes those wild kids like the adventure and discovery of a new ecosystem!

 9. Send a postcard around the world!
 This week we received one from Japan and sent one to Germany!

 10. Visit the Animals at a local farm or sanctuary.

 11. Visit one new park a day until the snow comes.